noahsug/card-auto-battler/README.md

 - Relic: ranges of values always give the best result
 - Relic: +25% chance to crit after dodging.
 - Relic: Play another card when you crit.
+- Relic: cards with the same name deal +X damage, where X = # of those cards

 Color Mechanics